wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 Creating a sampling policy affects your cost as you store more data within Wavefront.
 Therefore, only a <a href="authorization.html#who-is-the-super-admin-user">Super Admin user</a> or users with <a href="permissions_overview.html">Applications permissions</a> can create sampling policies.

-To see the number of spans stored per second after a sampling policy is created, see <a href="#track-volume-of-trace-data-stored-in-wavefront">Track Volume of Trace Data Stored in Wavefront</a>
+To see the number of spans stored per second after a sampling policy is created, see <a href="#track-the-volume-of-trace-data-stored-in-wavefront"> Track Volume of Trace Data Stored in Wavefront</a>

 ## Benefits of Sampling Data